Organizing Suites & Personas

 - **persona**: free-user

 The agent starts the browser with the saved session.
-Steps can assume the user is already authenticated — no need to write "Navigate to /login, enter credentials, click sign in" in every test.
+Steps can assume the user is already authenticated.
+No need to write "Navigate to /login, enter credentials, click sign in" in every test.

 Tags for targeted runs